matf-pp/2021_Minesnake/README.md

 The original idea was for the project to be done in C++, and almost entire code was typed in it, but we came across an error that we managed to fix by switching to C#.

 An executable file was created for Microsoft Windows operating system.
 The project can be started using Windows forms in Visual Studio.
+An executable file can be found in releases section within zipped file Setup.
+It has to be done because of the usage of external files.
 Some of the packages used are: System.Collection.Generic, System.Drawing, System.Text, System.Linq, System.Threading.Tasks, System.Windows.Forms.